Infinitesimal extension of pluricanonical forms: Introduction

+We remark that a-priori in Theorem \ref{MT} we do not have any semi-positively curved metric on the bundle $\mathcal L= (m-1)K_\cX$.
+Moreover, the $L^2$ condition in Theorem \ref{CDM} shows that our hypothesis \eqref{intr7} is natural, at least from the point of view of extension theorems.

-Theorem \ref{007} is motivated by a conjecture in K\"ahler geometry that we next recall.
-After Y.-T. Siu's invariance of plurigenera articles \cite{Siu98, Siu00} (see also \cite{Pau07}) concerning the extension of $s$ in case of a \emph{projective family} $\cX$, the following very important problem is still open (despite of the \emph{avalanche} of articles and crucial achievements that followed Siu's work).
+Theorem \ref{007} is equally motivated by an important conjecture in K\"ahler geometry that we next recall.
+After Y.-T. Siu's "invariance of plurigenera" articles \cite{Siu98, Siu00} (see also \cite{Pau07}) concerning the extension of $s$ in case of a \emph{projective family} $\cX$, the following very important problem is still open (despite of the \emph{avalanche} of articles and crucial achievements that followed Siu's work).

 \begin{conjecture} \cite{Siu00} Let $p:\cX\to \DD$ be a family of smooth, $n$-dimensional compact manifolds whose central fiber is denoted by $X$.
 We assume that the total space $\cX$ admits a K\"ahler metric.
 Then any holomorphic pluricanonical section defined on $X$ extends holomorphically to $\cX$. \end{conjecture}